aristot/sails-hook-sequelize-blueprints/README.md

 };
 ```

-# New version 2021 customized for new Sail V1.4 version and Sequelize V5 version
+# New version 2021 customized for new Sail V1.4 version and Sequelize V6 version
-This is an experimental hook tested with sqlite3 database developed by Raymond FEST from ARISTOT compagny
+This is an experimental hook  developed by Raymond FEST from ARISTOT compagny and tested with sqlServer 2019 database
 # 2020 03 05 fix bug with util objCompact
 # Credits
 A big thanks to [festo/sailsjs-sequelize-example](https://github.com/festo/sailsjs-sequelize-example) and [Manuel Darveau's answer](https://groups.google.com/forum/#!msg/sailsjs/ALMxbKfnCIo/H2RcRUnnFGE) that turn this possible with thier sequelize implementations.